Weather-related closures, delays for the Brazos Valley

 Schools

-Bryan ISD: The Bryan school district will use at-home instruction Tuesday, with no students reporting to campuses.
-Students will be expected to log into their classes and complete assignments from home.
+Bryan ISD: Students will be expected to log into their classes and complete assignments from home Thursday and Friday.

-Harmony Science Academy: The Bryan school will be closed Tuesday.
-Students will have asynchronous learning; there will not be any Zoom-based live classes.
+Harmony Science Academy: The Bryan school will be closed Wednesday and Thursday.

-IL Texas: Students at International Leadership of Texas campuses will learn virtually on Tuesday.
-All campuses in the charter school district will be closed.

-St. Joseph Catholic School: St. Joseph will be closed Tuesday, canceling in-person and at-home instruction, along with extracurricular activities.
+St. Joseph Catholic School: St. Joseph will be closed through Friday, canceling in-person and at-home instruction, along with extracurricular activities.

-Allen Academy: On-campus school will be closed through Wednesday.
-Virtual learning for all grades will take place Tuesday and Wednesday.
+Allen Academy: Virtual learning for all grades will take place through the remainder of the week.
+In-person classes will resume on Monday.

-Navasota ISD: Students will participate in remote learning Tuesday through Thursday.
+Navasota ISD: Campuses are closed and remote instruction has been canceled through Thursday.
 Schools are anticipated to reopen on Friday.

+Snook ISD: Snook schools will be closed Wednesday with no virtual learning.

-Snook ISD: Campuses will be closed Tuesday and it will be a remote learning day for students and staff.
+Caldwell ISD: Caldwell schools will be closed through Thursday, with students and teachers working from home.

-Caldwell ISD: The junior high boys' basketball games scheduled for Monday move to Saturday.
 The golf tournament has been tentatively rescheduled for Thursday and Friday.

 Iola: The Iola school district will be closed through Wednesday, with no remote learning.

-Texas A&M University: All classes will be online Tuesday.
-All nonessential employees should work remotely if possible.
+Texas A&M University: Classes and work for nonessential personnel canceled Wednesday and Thursday.

-Blinn College: Classes at all campuses will be held virtually Tuesday and Wednesday.
+Blinn College: All campuses will be closed Wednesday and Thursday, with virtual and in-person classes canceled.

-Boys and Girls Club: The Central location in Bryan will be closed Tuesday.
+Boys and Girls Club: The Central location in Bryan will be closed until Monday.

 City services

-College Station: City of College Station offices are tentatively expected to reopen at 10 a.m.
-Tuesday.
+College Station: City of College Station offices will remain closed on Wednesday.
+Many city staff members will work remotely and online services are still available via cstx.gov.
 College Station trash and recycling collection are suspended until road conditions improve.

+Bryan: Trash will not be collected for city of Bryan customers on Wednesday.
+The oil and tire recycling center will also be closed.

 Businesses

+St. Joseph Health: Vaccine appointments for the remainder of the week scheduled at Maturewell and the Bryan hospital will be rescheduled to next week.
+There will be daily vaccination clinics with the goal of administering second doses to a large number of patients who are due for that dose.

-Baylor Scott & White: All BSW clinics in the College Station Region, which includes College Station, Bryan, Navasota and Brenham, will open at 10 a.m.
-Tuesday.
+Baylor Scott & White: All BSW clinics in the College Station Region, which includes College Station, Bryan, Navasota and Brenham, will be closed Wednesday and appointments will be rescheduled.

+H-E-B: Stores in Bryan-College Station will be open from 10 a.m. to 5 p.m.
+Wednesday.

+Brazos Valley African-American Museum: The museum will be closed until weather conditions improve.

 COVID-19 testing

-COVID-19 testing: Tests scheduled for Bachmann Community Park will be canceled Tuesday.
+COVID-19 testing: Tests scheduled for Bachmann Community Park will be canceled through Thursday.
 The kiosk at St. Teresa's Catholic Church will still be open for appointments.

 Brazos County vaccination hub: The Brazos Center vaccine hub will be closed this week.